 In this structure:

-- The […] around CONSTRAINT constraint_name indicates that adding a constraint name is optional.
+The […] around CONSTRAINT constraint_name shows that adding a constraint name is optional.

-This syntax sets up a new table in your database and verifies that each entry in your specified column is unique, which is the primary role of a primary key.
+This syntax creates a new table in your database and ensures that every entry in your designated column is unique, which is the primary function of a primary key.

 Creating a Primary Key in SQL Using SQL Server Management Studio

-To create a primary key column, you can use the graphical user interface (GUI) of SQL Server Management Studio by following these steps.
+You can also create a primary key column using the graphical user interface of SQL Server Management Studio.
+This is how you can do it.

-1. Start by opening your database, then find and right-click on the table where you plan to add the primary key.
+1. Open your database and locate the table for which you want to add the primary key.
+Right-click on it.

 2. Then, right-click on the column name and choose the option to set it as the primary key.